djalbat/lively-cli/README.md

 Note that as well as the [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern of files to watch, you must include the origin from which your site is served in order for Lively to correctly set the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.

-There is a small amount of JavaScript needed in order to connect to Lively:
+There is a small amount of HTML needed in order to connect to Lively:

 ```
 <script>